Updated: Mar 13

 These village certainly offer a refreshing alternative to nursing homes as we know them and can give residents a sense of independence and dignity.
 I hope we will be seeing many more of them all over the world.

 One of the most important things we can do to help someone living with dementia, is to find a way to help them feel useful and that they are contributing to society.
 This helps a person remain physically and mentally active which can delay deterioration.
-Whether it is at a school, a restaurant or a farm being able to work allows people living with dementia to continue to contribute to society.
+Whether it is at a school, a restaurant or a farm being able to work allows people living with cognitive change to continue to contribute to society.
 It also allows them to remain active and socialize.
 These projects are important, because we need to allow people who have memory loss to remain important members of our communities.
 Everyone can contribute and belong to a community.
 It is our job to make sure they are accepted.

 1Page 10, The Myth of Alzheimer's: What You Aren't Being Told About Today's Most dreaded diagnosis.
 By Peter J. Whitehouse, M.D., Daniel George, M.Sc.
 2008 St. Martin’s Griffin, New York